 - In a stand mixer fitted with the paddle attachment, cream the butter and both sugars on medium speed until light and fluffy, about 3 minutes.
 Mix in vanilla.
 Add eggs, one at a time, beating on medium speed until incorporated.
 Add flour mixture all at once and mix just until incorporated.
 Mix in raisins and coconut, you may need to give the bowl a couple of swipes with a rubber spatula at the end to make sure they are evenly distributed.

 - Using a portion scoop, scoop cookie dough onto a baking sheet lined with parchment paper.
 I used a 2.7-ounce (83g) scoop, you can make the cookies larger or smaller, but it will affect the baking time.
-Refrigerate the dough for at least 1 hour, but they improve if you let them sit for 24-36 hours.
-After they are chilled you can bake them or freeze the dough balls for later baking.
+Flatten the cookie balls into 3/4-inch disks.
+Refrigerate for at least 1 hour, but they improve if you let them sit for 24-36 hours.
+After they are chilled you can bake them or freeze the dough disks for later baking.

 If you enjoy these rum raisin cookies, I’d suggest checking out my comprehensive guide to making the best cookies.